Did you just switch from plain JavaScript to CoffeeScript? Me too.

 When we want to define something as a constant, unchanging value, its a convention to write in capital letters.
 However, this convention doesn’t stop us from modifying the value later on.
 So either by accident, or intentionally, we can change these constant values.
 In our example code it means that we can change MAX_VALUE, something that was intended to be a unchangeable.

 While CoffeeScript ensures variables are created in the local scope even when you omit var keyword, you still cannot escape the fact that the default variable scoping in JavaScript is function scope, not block scope.
 As a consequence, even if you introduce new variables inside blocks, those variable definitions get hoisted to the beginning of their current function definitions.
-In our example this leads into the situation where loop variable actually gets hoisted and in fact, refers to the same variable of the function scope level i.
+In our example this leads into the situation where loop variable i actually gets hoisted and in fact, refers to the same variable of the function scope level i.
 As a result, the execution prints as ”1, 2, 3, 3”, instead of the intended ”1, 2, 3, 0”.

 By porting the code to ES6, both of these problems can be solved: